Alkali metal nitrate: Applications

 Sodium and potassium nitrates are commonly used as fertilizers.
 As they are also strong oxidizers, they enter pyrotechnic compositions and the manufacturing of explosives.

+Eutectic mixtures of alkali metal nitrates are used as molten salts.
+For example, a 40:7:53 mixture of NaNO2: NaNO3:KNO3 melts at 142 °C and is stable to about 600 °C.

 A minor use is for coloring the light emitted by fireworks: